Optimal transport for automatic alignment of untargeted metabolomic data: Methods and Materials

-In order to test how all four methods are affected when the mean feature intensities and variance are not comparable across studies, we assess their performance when the feature intensities in both studies are mean centered and standardized to have unit standard deviation across all samples.
+\paragraph{Feature intensity centering and scaling} In order to test how all four methods are affected when the mean feature intensities and variance are not comparable across studies, we assess their performance when the feature intensities in both studies are mean centered and standardized to have unit standard deviation across all samples.
 We again generate 20 random pairs of datasets with medium overlap and medium noise, normalize the feature intensities in each pair of datasets, and compute the precision and recall of each method across the 20 repetitions.